tomas-fryza/esp-micropython/lab4-timers/README.md

 Using the main timer interrupt of the ESP32 in MicroPython is an effective way to precisely control timing for multiple tasks or applications.
 You can implement a fine-grained time domain (e.g., milliseconds) and have each task run based on its own multiple of this base period (e.g., every 1 ms, 10 ms, 100 ms), providing precise and customizable intervals.

 To achieve this, define global variables that keep track of time intervals, allowing for synchronization between the timer interrupt and the main loop.
-Within the timer interrupt, increment these variables regularly.
+Within the timer interrupt, increment counter and flag variables regularly.
 Both the timer interrupt and the main program loop can then access these variables to perform tasks based on the elapsed time.

-1. Use breadboard, jumper wires and connect two additional LEDs and resistors to ESP32 GPIO pins 25 and 26 in active-high way.
+1. Optional: Use breadboard, jumper wires and connect two additional LEDs and resistors to ESP32 GPIO pins 25 and 26 in active-high way.

-2. Create a new source file in your local folder and use the following code to control a single task `a` by Timer interrupt.
+2. Create a new source file in your local folder and use the following code to control `task_a` by Timer interrupt.

    ```python
    ...